Discovering Heavy Neutral Leptons with the Higgs Boson: Conclusions

 \section{Conclusions}

-The introduction of heavy neutral leptons (HNLs) is a natural and minimal extension of the Standard Model (SM) that can play a fundamental role in the solution of longstanding problems such as the generation of neutrino masses, the baryon asymmetry of the universe and the dark matter.
+The introduction of heavy neutral leptons (HNLs) is a natural and minimal extension of the Standard Model (SM) that can play a fundamental role in the solution of long standing problems such as the generation of neutrino masses, the baryon asymmetry of the universe and the dark matter.
 Many experimental searches have been conducted with the aim of discovering HNLs, mainly, if not exclusively, through its potential mixing with active SM neutrinos.

 Alternatively, here, we have focused on a novel and complementary approach, exploiting the Yukawa interaction between HNLs and the SM Higgs boson.
 Even if a relation can be expected between the mixing and the Yukawa couplings, it is model dependent and therefore cannot be taken for granted.
-With this in mind, in this first study we have ignored potential mixings and analyzed the reach of HL-LHC to discover HNLs through their Yukawa coupling to the SM Higgs.
+With this in mind, in this first study we have ignored potential large mixings and analyzed the reach of HL-LHC to discover HNLs through their Yukawa coupling to the SM Higgs.

-In this scenario, HNLs are produced through the decay of Higgs bosons.
+In this scenario, HNLs are produced by the decay of Higgs bosons.
 Depending on its mass and Yukawa coupling, HNLs can decay promptly inside ATLAS or CMS detectors, feature a displaced vertex in the tracker, or even decay far away from the interaction point in far detectors such as FASER or MATHUSLA.
 The sensitivity reach of each of these options is presented in Figs.~\ref{fig:prompt}, \ref{fig:displaced}, and~\ref{fig:faser}, respectively.
 To facilitate comparison, Fig.~\ref{fig:all} summarizes in blue the combined sensitivity reach for $\sqrt{s} = 14$~TeV and $\mathcal{L} = 3$~ab$^{-1}$.
-Note that red areas are in tension with current measurements of the total decay width of the Higgs boson or its branching ratio into invisible.
+Note that the red areas are in tension with current measurements of the total decay width of the Higgs boson or its branching ratio into invisible.
 In Fig.~\ref{fig:all}, we also present the projected sensitivity obtained from the invisible decay of the Higgs boson and the future measurement of the total decay width of the Higgs boson at HL-LHC~\cite{deBlas:2022aow}.
-HL-LHC combined with future Higgs factories have the potential to reach precision up to $1\%$ for the branching corresponding to invisible decay of the Higgs boson and up to $1.1\%$ for the total width of the Higgs boson~\cite{deBlas:2022aow}.
-These measurements would significantly improve the bounds.
+HL-LHC combined with future Higgs factories have the potential to reach precision up to $1\%$ for the branching corresponding to invisible decay of the Higgs boson and up to $1.1\%$ for the total width of the Higgs boson~\cite{deBlas:2022aow}, which roughly translates to a value of $y^2 \sim 9\times 10^{-6}$.

-\acknowledgments We thank Giovanna Cottin and Chee Sheng Fong for valuable discussions.
+\acknowledgments We thank Giovanna Cottin, Marco Drewes, Chee Sheng Fong and Avelino Vicente for valuable discussions.